Greenmind is a teacher, parent, and musician with decades of experience.

 Drums Don't Have to Be Loud

 I wish someone had told me this sooner.
 As a stay-at-home dad with two strong young boys who both loved to play the drums, I spent a lot of time in a house with thunder in the basement.
-They would practice fills, rolls, beats, and cowbell parts all the time.
+My kids would practice fills, rolls, beats, and cowbell parts all the time.
 Sometimes it was literally impossible to think, but it was important to us that our boys learn everything they could about music, and the fact that they were curious and motivated made a big difference too.
-So our tolerance level was high.
+So our tolerance level for our kids drumming noise was high.

 Turns out, it didn't necessarily have to be.
 We could have invested less money than we did in a traditional set, picked up an excellent electronic drum kit, and spared ourselves the noise.
 While I did love hearing them play, I think we would have liked to have had the option of silent practicing now and then.

 The idea behind electronic drums is simple: Use the strike of a drumstick as the trigger for an electronic sound.
 The same idea has been used in electronic keyboards for decades.
 The sound, which can be a drum sound of any kind, is either created digitally or pre-recorded and then triggered by the stick hitting the surface.
 As you can imagine, the possibilities of an electronic drum set are essentially endless.
 Any sound from any set or recording can be triggered by the strike.
-The technology is now affordable and widely available.
+The technology is now affordable and widely available, from beginner sets to hgih-end pro sets.

 A Good Drum Video Using Electronic Drums